kodekitchen/rp2040_lily/README.md

 At this point it is a good idea to download [picocom](https://github.com/npat-efault/picocom) and access the device from it (for me it was ./picocom /dev/ttyACM0 on ubuntu) so you can debug stuff.

-It is a good idea to name the two controllers differently for left and right to not get confused (https://learn.adafruit.com/welcome-to-circuitpython/renaming-circuitpy) - ideally you want the names to end with L or R respectively to not have to configure it in the source code.
+It is a good idea to name the two controllers differently for left and right to not get confused, [see](https://learn.adafruit.com/welcome-to-circuitpython/renaming-circuitpy) - ideally you want the names to end with L or R respectively to not have to configure it in the source code.

 For the keyboard to work you will basically need two files: